gitkraken/gitlens-docs/gitlens/gl-gitkraken-browser-extension.md

 <img src="/wp-content/uploads/be-pull-request.png" class="img-bordered img-responsive center">

-Open with GitKraken button on commit pages: From a commit page on GitHub or GitLab, you can select "Open with GitKraken".
+Open with GitKraken button on commit pages: From a commit page on GitHub or GitLab, you can select "Open with GitKraken" to view the commit directly in GitKraken Client or with GitLens in Visual Studio Code.

 <img src="/wp-content/uploads/be-commit.png" class="img-bordered img-responsive center">